-Trump slams Emmanuel Macron's rebuke of NATO, says France needs the alliance the most

-President Trump on Tuesday slammed French President Emmanuel Macron’s recent rebuke of the North Atlantic Treaty Organization (NATO), saying France historically is the country most in need of the military protection afforded by the now 70-year-old alliance.

-FRANCE’S MACRON CLAIMS NATO EXPERIENCING A ‘BRAIN DEATH’ IN WAKE OF US TROOP MOVEMENTS IN SYRIA
+Trump hits Macron for ‘non-answer’ on ISIS fighters, in tense meeting overseas

+After Macron’s answer, in which he urged Trump to “be serious” and called for a broader push against ISIS overall, Trump took another swipe.

+“This is why he’s a great politician, because that’s one of the greatest non-answers I’ve ever heard,” Trump joked.

-In London at a bilateral meeting alongside NATO Secretary-General Jens Stoltenberg, Trump reacted to Macron telling The Economist magazine in early November that recent U.S. troop actions in Syria are contributing to the “brain death” of the NATO military alliance.
+That exchange came hours after Trump criticized a “very, very nasty statement” about the NATO alliance -- referring to comments Macron made that recent U.S. troop actions in Syria are contributed to the “brain death” of the military alliance.

-Trump said Macron made a “very, very nasty statement” which was “very disrespectful” to the 28 countries who are members of the alliance.

 “It is a very tough statement to make when you have such difficulty in France when you look at what is going on," Trump continued.
 "They have had a very rough year.
 You just can't go around making statements like that about NATO.
 It is very disrespectful."